mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	To follow the materials mentioned in this section, change to the ``layer-cake-demos/multithreading`` folder.

+A function is needed for the following demonstrations.
 The :func:`texture` function accepts size parameters and returns a 2D table of the specified dimensions, filled with random floating-point values.
 Execution of the code consumes computing resources such as memory and CPU cycles.

 .. code-block:: python